chstan/autodiDAQt/docs/source/actors.rst

             # do any useful work here, either once and quit,
             # or read messages continually

-When you start DAQuiri you can specify any additional actors your program uses together with unique IDs and DAQuiri will handle configuring and scheduling them to run for you.
+When you start autodidaqt you can specify any additional actors your program uses together with unique IDs and autodidaqt will handle configuring and scheduling them to run for you.

 You can see a full example of using actors in the examples.

-**Technical note**: *Actors* in DAQuiri are actually closer to *agents* as described by most concurrent programming frameworks.
+**Technical note**: *Actors* in autodidaqt are actually closer to *agents* as described by most concurrent programming frameworks.